-Modernism was an international movement that drew from influences throughout Europe in its desire to break with the past and create a new way of expressing experience--to "Make it New"to use Ezra Pound's famous phrase.
+Modernism was an international movement that drew from influences throughout Europe in its desire to break with the past and create a new way of expressing experience--to "Make it New"-to use Ezra Pound's famous phrase.
 This course will examine the characteristics that define the "Modern" in literature, but we will also examine how the modernist aesthetic influenced other cultural and artistic expression in the early decades of the twentieth century.
 In what ways does Modernism break with the past and what does the idea of "The Modern" do artistically and culturally?
 In addition to paying close attention to modernist writers' textual practices, we will also consider the cultural politics at work in international modernist texts and contexts.
+3 credit hours.
+Pre-requisites: ENG 102.